What are head lice?

-Head lice only affect humans and cannot be passed on to animals or be caught from them.
+Head lice only affects humans and cannot be passed on to animals or be caught from them.

 Head lice often cause a person's scalp to itch.
 Itching isn't caused by lice biting the scalp, but by an allergy to the lice.

 However, not everyone is allergic to head lice, so you or your child may not notice a head lice infestation.

 Even if someone with head lice is allergic to them, itching can take up to three months to develop.
 In some cases, a rash may appear on the back of the neck.
 This is caused by a reaction to lice droppings.

 A female head louse lays eggs by cementing them to hairs (often close to the root), where they are kept warm by the scalp.
 The eggs are pinhead-size and difficult to see.